-The Black Hills of South Dakota encompass beautiful scenery, breathtaking views, and some of the nation’s best rides.
-Part of the allure of the Sturgis® Motorcycle Rally™ is for riders to have the chance to see all of the great Black Hills attractions in the area.
+The Black Hills of South Dakota encompass beautiful scenery, breathtaking views, and some of the nation’s best rides no matter the vehicle you’re cruising.
+Tourists love having the chance to see all off the great Black Hills attractions in the area.
 From Mount Rushmore to Crazy Horse, the Needles Highway to Custer State Park, the Black Hills of South Dakota is home to many famous, breathtaking, and historical attractions.

 Visited by nearly 3 million people every year, Mount Rushmore is also known as the Shrine of Democracy.
 Carved into the granite face of Mount Rushmore near Keystone, South Dakota, this national monument features 60-foot sculptures of the heads of four United States presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 The entire memorial covers 1,278.45 acres, is 5,725 feet above sea level and was completed in 1941.

 Custer State Park covers an area of over 71,000 acres of hilly terrain and is home to many wild animals.
 The park is home to a famous herd of 1,500 free roaming bison.
 Elk, mule deer, white tailed deer, mountain goats, bighorn sheep, pronghorn, mountain lions, and feral burros also inhabit the park.
 The park is famous for its scenery, its scenic drives, with views of the bison herd and prairie dog towns.
 This park is easily accessible by road from Rapid City.
 Other nearby attractions are Wind Cave National Park, Mount Rushmore, Jewel Cave National Monument, Crazy Horse Memorial, and Badlands National Park.